Frequently Asked Questions

 What happens if I was able to call Sharecare twice with contact information for my spouse and myself, but only one of us received an appointment?

 Persons will receive a call back for each individual appointment.
-You will have to try to call again to secure an additional appointment for your loved one as those without appointments will be turned away.
+You will have to try to call again to secure an additional appointment for your loved one.

 How do I schedule an appointment for the second immunization?

 The state is scheduling second dose appointments.
 Individuals who received their first dose at a state-supported immunization site will receive a call directly to schedule their second dose appointment.
 If the operator cannot reach the individual, multiple attempts will be made.